dupgit/sauvegarde/README.md

   the maximum filesystem size is smaller...
 For the default value we will have to find a value that will fit best intra-deduplication rate, cpu demand, maximum filesystem size and low memory consumption.
+* It seems that it will be difficult to get things via 'simple' message passing between threads.

 ## Usefull links